udacity/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Classifier_Write_Up.md

 ####4.
 Describe how, and identify where in your code, you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-The code for training the model is located in the 24th cell of the ipython notebook.
+The code for training the model is located in the 23th cell of the ipython notebook.

-To train the model, I used 100 EPOCHS, and BATCH SIZE of 64, and AdamOptimizer with learning rate 0.001
+To train the model, I used 200 EPOCHS, and BATCH SIZE of 64, and AdamOptimizer with learning rate 0.001.
+It turns out the validation error stops decreasing after around 100 EPOCHS.

 ####5.
 Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

-The code for calculating the accuracy of the model is located in the ninth cell of the Ipython notebook.
+The code for calculating the accuracy of the model is located in the 26th cell of the Ipython notebook.

 My final model results were:
-* training set accuracy of ?
+* training set accuracy of 98.8%
-* validation set accuracy of ?
+* validation set accuracy of 97.3%
-* test set accuracy of ?
+* test set accuracy of 94.7%

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?